iogbole/israelo/_posts/2020-12-12-Setting-up-shib-sso-like-a-boss.md

 #### TEST CASE #2

 Attempt to log in to your Service Provider.
-I used the following steps whilst testing from a browser with AppDynamics controller.
+I used the following steps whilst testing from a browser with an AppDynamics controller.

 1. AppDynamics Controller successfully redirects to IdP login page
 2. IdP successfully authenticates the user against your LDAP server
 3. IdP successfully redirects back the controller
 4. AppDynamics controller is able to decode SAML response.

-See the attached video for a successful validation of the above test cases.
+See the attached video for successful validation of the above test cases.

 ![2017-05-26_12-00-57 1](https://user-images.githubusercontent.com/2548160/44155067-2ff75c0c-a0a4-11e8-9926-4adff74d265a.gif)